Briggsville, Wisconsin

-Briggsville is a census-designated place in the southwest corner of Marquette County, Wisconsin, United States.
+Briggsville is a census-designated place in the southwestern corner of Marquette County, Wisconsin, United States.
 It is located on Wisconsin Highway 23 in the town of Douglas.
 It uses ZIP code 53920.

+As of the 2020 census, Briggsville had a population of 316.

 Briggsville is the home of the National Shrine of Saint Philomena.

 Geography

 Briggsville is located on the eastern side of Mason Lake.
 The Bonnie Oaks Historic District is a little over a mile to the east.

+Education

+It is in the Wisconsin Dells School District.